Renekton Build Guide by Drake6401

 Avoid bushes and respect his early game.
 Keep an eye on Rengar's secondary bar.
 When 3/4 and 4/4, he's dangerous.
 If he missed combat long enough, he loses his stacks and that's when you trade him.
 Rengar's W is the main thing that makes him hard.
 He counters burst fighters...
 That's you.

-Skill matchup.
-Riven is technically stronger but is harder to use under pressure.
+Skill matchup in your favor.
 Do not get near her at level 1.
 She beats you this early.
-Only engage at level 2 when you have a stun and dash.
+Only engage at level 2 when you have a dash or stun.
 Baiting her Q will win you a trade, or you can get your damage off before she can use the full combo.
-You have the upper hand in lower player levels.
+She doesn't typically cling to her shield but if you can't wait it out, stun her and dash off.
+I've found Riven to be fairly divable if you make sure to either one shot her or bait her stun.

 A pest.
-Since Annie can often struggle in mid lane, she's looked for a home at top lane.
 Her poke is point and click so you can't dodge her and she can hold onto a homing stun should you ever attempt to fight her.
 This is not an super hard lane, just a rough start if the Annie is good.
 Buy Merc Treads for sure.

 Since he jungles, I haven't faced any high level Udyrs in top lane.
 From experience, this lane isn't too hard though.
 He can't poke you well so you can start W going into this.
 There's no real baiting on this guy so short trades are your best bet.